RickMoynihan/integrant/README.md

 >
 > (of parts) making up or contributing to a whole; constituent.

-Integrant is a Clojure (and ClojureScript) micro-framework for building applications with data-driven architecture.
+This is a babashka compatible fork of the integrant micro-framework for building applications with data-driven architecture.
 It can be thought of as an alternative to [Component][] or [Mount][], and was inspired by [Arachne][] and through work on [Duct][].